PoliticalGraveyard.com

 Holcomb, Watson — of Simsbury, Hartford County, Conn.
 Member of Connecticut state senate 3rd District, 1877.
 Burial location unknown.

 Holcomb, Wendell S. — of Muskegon, Muskegon County, Mich.
 Republican.
-Candidate for Michigan state house of representatives, 1940 (Muskegon County 1st District), 1956 (Muskegon County 2nd District); candidate in primary for Michigan state senate 23rd District, 1952.
+Republican candidate for Michigan state house of representatives, 1940 (Muskegon County 1st District), 1956 (Muskegon County 2nd District); candidate for Michigan state senate 23rd District, 1952.
 Presumed deceased.
 Burial location unknown.

 Holcomb, William H. — of Rochelle, Ogle County, Ill.
 Republican.
 Delegate to Republican National Convention from Illinois, 1880.
 Burial location unknown.